WonderSeven/ULDA/README.md

 ### Abstract
 Few-shot learning aims to learn a new concept when only a few training examples are available, which has been extensively explored in recent years.
 However, most of the current works heavily rely on a large-scale labeled auxiliary set to train their models in an episodic-training paradigm.
 Such a kind of supervised setting basically limits the widespread use of few-shot learning algorithms, especially in real-world applications.
-Instead, in this paper, we develop a novel framework called \emph{Unsupervised Few-shot Learning via Distribution Shift-based Data Augmentation} (ULDA), which pays attention to the distribution diversity inside each constructed pretext few-shot task when using data augmentation.
+Instead, in this paper, we develop a novel framework called Unsupervised Few-shot Learning via Distribution Shift-based Data Augmentation (ULDA), which pays attention to the distribution diversity inside each constructed pretext few-shot task when using data augmentation.
 Importantly, we highlight the value and importance of the distribution diversity in the augmentation-based pretext few-shot tasks.
-In ULDA, we systemically investigate the effects of different augmentation techniques and propose to strengthen the distribution diversity (or difference) between the query set and support set in each few-shot task, by augmenting these two sets separately (\ie shifting).
-In this way, even incorporated with simple augmentation techniques (\eg random crop, color jittering, or rotation), our ULDA can produce a significant improvement.
-In the experiments, few-shot models learned by ULDA can achieve superior generalization performance and obtain state-of-the-art results in a variety of established few-shot learning tasks on \emph{mini}ImageNet and \emph{tiered}ImageNet.
+In ULDA, we systemically investigate the effects of different augmentation techniques and propose to strengthen the distribution diversity (or difference) between the query set and support set in each few-shot task, by augmenting these two sets separately (i.e., shifting).
+In this way, even incorporated with simple augmentation techniques (e.g., random crop, color jittering, or rotation), our ULDA can produce a significant improvement.
+In the experiments, few-shot models learned by ULDA can achieve superior generalization performance and obtain state-of-the-art results in a variety of established few-shot learning tasks on miniImageNet and tieredImageNet.
 The source code is available in https://github.com/WonderSeven/ULDA.

 ### Dependencies